awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 + Specify an IAM role for your tasks in the task definition\.
 You can create a new task definition or a new revision of an existing task definition and specify the role you created previously\.
 If you use the console to create your task definition, choose your IAM role in the **Task Role** field\.
 If you use the AWS CLI or SDKs, specify your task role ARN using the `taskRoleArn` parameter\.
 For more information, see [Creating a task definition](create-task-definition.md)\.
 **Note**
 This option is required if you want to use IAM task roles in an Amazon ECS service\.
 + Specify an IAM task role override when running a task\.
 You can specify an IAM task role override when running a task\.
 If you use the console to run your task, choose **Advanced Options** and then choose your IAM role in the **Task Role** field\.
 If you use the AWS CLI or SDKs, specify your task role ARN using the `taskRoleArn` parameter in the `overrides` JSON object\.
-For more information, see [Running tasks](ecs_run_task.md)\.
+For more information, see [Run a standalone task](ecs_run_task.md)\.

 **Note**
 In addition to the standard Amazon ECS permissions required to run tasks and services, IAM users also require `iam:PassRole` permissions to use IAM roles for tasks\.